Full Fact: Methodology

 Full Fact initially rated material on a five-point scale, using a magnifying glass as a symbol instead of a star.
 It dropped this system as it felt such ratings were unreliable and did not help its reputation.

 The fact-checking process includes a three-stage review and facts also may be reviewed by external academics.

 Full Fact has been sponsored to develop automated fact-checking tools by the Omidyar Network and Open Society Foundations.
 Live is one such tool which will immediately check statements against a database of verified facts.
 The other tool, called Trends, will track and display the spread of false information.

 Full Fact offers three-month secondments to statisticians working in the Government Statistical Service.
 Secondees have performed activities such as fact-checking Question Time and providing guidance on presenting statistics.
 Full Fact has also partnered with media organisations including the BBC, ITV, and Sky News to provide information about political campaigns including the Scottish and UK-EU referendums and the general elections of 2015 and 2017.
 It also provided evidence to the Leveson Inquiry and the BBC Trust's impartiality review.

+Framework for information incidents

+Full fact created a framework for so-called information incidents which is used by the Counter-Disinformation Policy Forum to assess information incidents.
+The creation of this framework was supported by a grant by Facebook.
+It deals with three classifications of data that should be responded to: Misinformation, Disinformation, and Malinformation.
+The framework was produced with consultation with the Department for Digital, Culture, Media and Sport, International Fact-Checking Network, Google, Facebook and Twitter amongst others.
+The framework defines 5 level of incident.